UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-from.rst

 Starting value for counters and lower margin for random generator.
 This must be a non-negative integer.

-Module usage
+Action usage
 ------------
-.. _param-mmsequence-module-from:
+.. _param-mmsequence-action-from:
-.. _mmsequence.parameter.module.from-usage:
+.. _mmsequence.parameter.action.from-usage:

 .. code-block:: rsyslog